Paleo Diet – Eat Like a Caveman to Lose Weight - 26 Things You Need to Know

 All-in-all, research is mixed, but it leans on the positive side.

-Simple and easy fix: Vegetarian Paleo Modified Diet would be dialed up for perfection on weight-loss side of the coin, athletic/health conscious side too.
+Simple and easy fix: Vegetarian Paleo Modified Diet would be dialed up for perfection on the weight-loss side of the coin, athletic/health conscious side too.
 Eliminate the grains, dairy, red meats (permits chicken, fish/seafood), add some soy (in the form of Tofu and Tempeh) and a bushel basket of vegetables.

 The Paleo Diet is also NOT sustainable for the planet.
 That is a whole other topic for discussion on the cattle raising gas issues, chicken antibiotics, salmon GMO disclosure and the list goes on and on.